TadesseDev/Bloggers/README.md

 [Coming soon]() 🙂

 ## Getting Started
-> ### This project require setting up MySql server and PHP config if to be forked and used.
+> ### This project requires setting up the MySql server and PHP config file, if to be forked and used.
-> Also Server (Apatch) is required to run the project
+> Also Server (apache) is required to run the project
 1. Open [main branch](https://github.com/Tadesse-Alemayehu/Math-Magicians)
 2. Open VSCode or terminal and navigate to the folder where you would like to clone the project.
 3. Type "pwd" to see your working directory.
 4. [Clone repository](https://github.com/Tadesse-Alemayehu/Math-Magicians)(git clone "branch-link")
-5. Run git branch to see list of branch (section) in this case.
+5. Run `git branch` to see the list of branches (section) in this case.
-6. make sure you have instal MySql sqrver and `configur (User and Database)` name based on information in the [Header](https://github.com/Tadesse-Alemayehu/Blog/blob/preview-update/header.php) file.
+6. make sure you have installed the MySql server and `configure (User and Database)` name based on information in the [Header](https://github.com/Tadesse-Alemayehu/Blog/blob/preview-update/header.php) file.
-7. Also you should set up your apatch with PHP to run the project.
+7. Also you should set up your apache with PHP to run the project.
 8. Enjoy 😎

 ## Authors 👱‍♂️